madisonmedeiros/madisonmedeiros/README.md

 ## 🏅 Outside the lab
-Before bioinformatics, I was a Division I athlete at Merrimack College — which taught me more about discipline and performing under pressure than anything else.
+Before bioinformatics, I was a Division I athlete at Merrimack College — which taught me more about discipline and performing under pressure more than anything else.

 When I'm not coding I'm playing video games or spending time with my wife, our dog, and our cat. 🐾